Residency Status

-Students can apply for residency under eleven different categories.
-Some categories require 12 months proof of residence in Nevada, others do not.
+Students can apply for residency under several different categories.
+Some categories require 12 months proof of residence in Nevada, but some do not.
 If you or your family has relocated to Nevada for the PRIMARY purpose of employment and NOT just to attend school, the 12-month period may not apply.
-Please review each category on the application to see which best fits your needs.

 This is not a university-established requirement.
-This is a State of Nevada requirement.
+This is a requirement of the State of Nevada.
 Nevada law requires new residents to change your license or ID within 30 days of relocating.
 You can keep your out-of-state license if you are to be considered an out-of-state student.
 The 12-month period during which you establish residency does not start until you change your license.
-However, there are multiple options you can choose from to show that you have lived here for 12 months, all which can be found on the application in the appropriate category.
+Other acceptable items include a Nevada voter registration card or vehicle registration.

 Yes, any student that has become discontinued, which happens after two semesters, of inactivity (not including summer) must re-apply for residency regardless if they had residency during a previous semester at UNLV.